Tired of confusing configuration files and security features you don’t need?

 Basically, it just works!

-Curious to know why
+are curious to know why

-a background and context :)
+and context :)

 uftpd supports both FTP and TFTP, but the latter is

 FTP is safer and the

 of the most common security best practises have been employed, while

 others have been avoided in an effort to keep

 If you want something really secure, you should probably try